maxim-zhao/micromachineseditor/README.md

 Status
 ----

-This project is on hold.
+The editor itself is on hold.
 I got bored with it.
 Feel free to continue it!

+I have instead been working on a disassembly of the game, under the Analysis section.

 What is done
 -----